 The default input plugin uses DirectInput and is thus (in theory!) not fussy about choice of input device, however, it doesn't support all possible DX controls - N-Rage Legacy plugin supports more controls.

-Requirements Feature Lists Minimum Specs
+Requirements Feature Lists Minimun Specs

 Return to the top